Apex-vanguards/DTP-programming-language/README.md

-# DTP — Direct Transfer Protocol Language
+# DTP — DarkDevil Tuncypasha Programmercat

 A fast, lean, zero-overhead systems programming language that compiles to C99 and then to native machine code via GCC or Clang.